qunfengdong/MicroGMT/README.md

 * Vcf formatted variant calling files with variants annotated.
 File names end by "anno.vcf".
 * Tab delimited summary file produced by snpEff.
 File names end by "snpEff_summary.genes.txt".
 * Csv format snpEff summary file (optional, different than "snpEff_summary.genes.txt" file).
 File names end by "snpEff_summary.csv".
-* Tab delimited summary tables of all vcf files in the input folder.
+* Tab delimited mutation summary tables of all vcf files in the input folder.
 Columns represent strains/samples/IDs.
 Rows represent mutation loci.
 The summary tables have two formats: Format 1, one locus per line, each cell has the gene ID, gene name with mutation information for that locus; format 2, one locus per line with the mutated gene ID and name, each cell has the mutation information.
 Different summary files are provided for each format: all information ("all"), the gene ID and name the mutation locates ("gene", only for format 1), effect of the mutation ("effect"), the mutation on DNA sequence level ("gene_mut"), the gene ID and name the mutation locates along with the DNA level mutation ("gene_name_mut"only for format 1), mutation type ("mut_type"), CDS change ("cds_change"), and amino acid change ("prot_change").
 In the cells, if the strain/ID has no mutation at a specific loci, that cell is labelled by "R".
 If the region files is provided as input, the column headers will have both strain/ID and region information, separated by "|".
 Please see the provided sample output summary tables in "test_dataset" folder as examples. **Note: To distinguish from the two CDS produced by ORF1ab, for SARS-CoV-2 output summary tables, if a mutation takes place in the mature peptide region produced by pp1ab only, the gene ID and name will be "GU280_gp01_pp1ab" and "ORF1ab_pp1ab"; if a mutation takes place in the mature peptide region produced by both pp1a an pp1ab, or only by pp1a, the gene ID and name will be "GU280_gp01_pp1a" and "ORF1ab_pp1a".**
 * Log file.

 ### Utility scripts:
 Optional outputs include the following.
-Please see "Quick start" and "Tutorial" for more details.
+For more details about the outputs of each utility script, please see "Quick start" and "Tutorial".
 * Summary tables
-* Reformatted summary tables
+* Reformatted summary tables and other useful tables produced based on summary tables
 * Region file and fasta assembly file with selected strains/IDs
 * ID lists to extract strains/IDs from fasta assembly file and region file.
 * Log file.
-* analysis_utilities.py reformatting output: tab delimited file with one mutation per line ("chr pos gene_id gene_name mutation strain_ID region").
-Please see the provided sample outputs in "test_dataset" folder as examples.
-* analysis_utilities.py finding unique mutation output: tab delimited file with one mutation per line ("strain_ID region chr pos gene_id gene_name mutation").
-Please see the provided sample outputs in "test_dataset" folder as examples.

 ## The pre-built summary tables for SARS-CoV-2
-The pre-built summary tables contain mutation and region information of 29896 SARS-CoV-2 sequences downloaded from [GISAID](https://www.gisaid.org/) on May 20, 2020 (please note that the "/"s in strain IDs are replaced by "_").
+The pre-built summary tables contain mutation and region information of 34786 SARS-CoV-2 sequences downloaded from [GISAID](https://www.gisaid.org/) on May 31, 2020 (please note that the "/"s in strain IDs are replaced by "_").
 Just unzip them and use.
 Utility scripts are provided to analyze them, combine them with user-made summary tables, or remove strains from them.

 **Note: To distinguish from the two CDS produced by ORF1ab, for SARS-CoV-2 output summary tables, if a mutation takes place in the mature peptide region produced by pp1ab only, the gene ID and name will be "GU280_gp01_pp1ab" and "ORF1ab_pp1ab"; if a mutation takes place in the mature peptide region produced by both pp1a an pp1ab, or only by pp1a, the gene ID and name will be "GU280_gp01_pp1a" and "ORF1ab_pp1a".**

 ## Pre-built annotation database for SARS-CoV-2
 The annotation database is built by snpEff.
 For SARS-CoV-2, the annotation database is pre-built in <path_to_MicroGMT>/database and is the default database in variant annotaion.
-It is built by revised NC_045512's GenBank file downloaded from https://www.ncbi.nlm.nih.gov/nuccore/nc_045512 to handle the different CDS and the -1 ribosomal frameshift of ORF1ab.
+It is built by revised NC_045512's GenBank file downloaded from https://www.ncbi.nlm.nih.gov/nuccore/nc_045512 to handle the multiple CDS and the -1 ribosomal frameshift of ORF1ab.
 The version number of the genome is 2.
+Please see below about how this database was built.

+Other useful files for SARS-CoV-2 are stored in <path_to_MicroGMT>/NC_045512_source_files.
+These files are based on NCBI's fasta sequence and annotation files of NC_045512.

 ## Build own annotation databases for user-supplied genomes
 For user-supplied genomes, you can find out if the genome is supported by snpEff: